Health & Safety Guidelines Training

 National Collegiate Alcohol Awareness Week

-alcohol education presentations, and a social media campaign.
+awareness tabling, alcohol education presentations, and a social media campaign.

 Sober Monitor Certification Training